ClearCrystals/LogicLuminaries/documentation/Django.md

 Users: the model that interacts with the user table in the database.

-Board: the model that interacts with the board table in the database.
+Boards: the model that interacts with the board table in the database.

 For information about the classes themselves, view comments in the models.py file.